benjamindblock/nyff-scraper/README.md

 # NYFF Scraper

-A Python tool for scraping the New York Film Festival (NYFF) website and enriching the data with IMDb information and YouTube trailers.
+A Python tool for scraping the New York Film Festival (NYFF) website, useful for planning what you want to see at the festival.

 **Author:** Jack Murphy

 ## Features

-- **Film Data Scraping**: Extract comprehensive film information from NYFF lineup pages
-- **IMDb Integration**: Automatically find and retrieve production company and distributor data
-- **Trailer Discovery**: Search for and link YouTube trailers
-- **Multiple Export Formats**: Generate JSON, CSV, and Markdown outputs
-- **Fast & Cacheable**: Built-in caching system for efficient re-runs
+The script grabs everything showing at NYFF, looks up IMDb data for production company information, runtimes, possible release date if available, and compiles it.
+It also looks up trailers, etc.

 ## Quick Start